imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 ### How to change the displayed slice

 The position of the three slices can be changed.
-To do so, click on -&gt; Edit -&gt; Adjust slices.
+To do so, click on {% include bc path=" Edit | Adjust slices" %}.
 A dialog opens, which lets you adjust interactively the position of each of the three slices.

 There exist also keyboard shortcuts to adjust the slices: hold one of the x, y, and z key pressed and use either the arrow keys or mouse scrolling to adjust the slices.